-The National Conference of Bar Examiners (NCBE) has announced changes to the 2019 Multistate Professional Responsibility Exam (MPRE).
-Most notably, an increase in the registration fees and steps to phase in a new computer-based testing format (to be fully transitioned by the March 2020 exam).
+The National Conference of Bar Examiners (NCBE) implemented changes to the Multistate Professional Responsibility Exam (MPRE) in 2019.
+Most notably, an increase in the registration fees and steps to phase in a new computer-based testing format (fully transitioned by the March 2020 exam).

 NEW REGISTRATION FEES

-The 2019 MPRE regular registration fee is now $125 and the late registration fee, $220.
-By marking your calendar to meet the regular registration deadline, you’ll save $95.
-And remember that the late registration deadline is only one week later.
-Here are the registration deadlines and fees for all three administrations of the 2019 MPRE:
+The 2019 MPRE regular registration fee is now $125 and the late registration fee is $220.
+So it’s a good idea to meet the regular registration deadline and save yourself $95.
+Also note that the late registration deadline is only one week later.

-The MPRE is meant to task you with thinking like a lawyer when ethical situations aren’t so clear cut.
-It’s also a different testing format compared to law school.
+The MPRE tasks you to think like a lawyer when ethical situations aren’t so clear cut.
+It’s a different testing format compared to your law school finals.
 You’ll need to complete 60 multiple-choice questions in two hours.
-Get ahead and sign up for the free online BARBRI MPRE Review.

-Taking a legal ethics or professional responsibility class in law school won’t guarantee a passing score.
-That’s why most 2L and 3L students take the free BARBRI MPRE Review.
-It covers everything about ethics, is highly organized and always current on legal ethics information.
+In case you’re wondering, a legal ethics or professional responsibility class in law school won’t guarantee a passing MPRE score.
+That’s why most 2L and 3L students use BARBRI MPRE Review.
+It covers everything about ethics.
+It’s highly organized and always current on legal ethics information.